adsnjhfyeqw231eas/SpendingTracker/README.md

 ## Check it out
 https://test-spendingtracker.herokuapp.com/ :rocket:

-# Run the app as docker container
+# Run the app as docker container<br>
-note: we already have a Dockerfile at the same directory as package.json
+note: we already have a Dockerfile at the same directory as package.json<br>
-$ docker build -t spendingTracker .
+$ docker build -t spendingTracker . <br>
-$ docker run -d -p 3000:3000 --name budgetapp spendingTracker test connectivity at b rowser.
+$ docker run -d -p 3000:3000 --name budgetapp spendingTracker<br>
+test connectivity at b rowser.